jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 +++ {"id": "0XHQ0BQ9-KIj"}

 To leverage model parallelism, we need to instruct the JAX compiler how to shard the model tensors across the TPU devices.
-Earlier, we also imported [`jax.sharding.PartitionSpec`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.PartitionSpec) and [`jax.sharding.NamedSharding`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.NamedSharding):
-- [`PartitionSpec`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.PartitionSpec) (using alias `P`) defines how tensors are sharded across the devices in our `Mesh`.
-Its elements describe how an input dimension is partitioned across mesh dimensions.
-For example, in `PartitionSpec('x', 'y')` the first dimension of data is sharded across `x` axis of the mesh, and the second one - across the `y` axis.
-  - We'll use `PartitionSpec` to describe how to shard a tensor across, for example, the `model` axis or be replicated on other dimensions (which is denoted by `None`).
-- [`NamedSharding`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.NamedSharding) is a (`Mesh`, `PartitionSpec`) pair that describes how to shard a model tensor across our `mesh`.
-- We combine `Mesh` (the TPU resources) with `PartitionSpec` and create a `NamedSharding`, which instructs how to shard each model tensor across the TPU devices.

-Additionally, we'll use Flax NNX's [`flax.nnx.with_partitioning`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/spmd.html#flax.nnx.with_partitioning) to let each model layer know that the model weights or tensors need to be sharded according to our specification.
+We'll use Flax NNX's [`flax.nnx.with_partitioning`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/spmd.html#flax.nnx.with_partitioning) to let each model layer know that the model weights or tensors need to be sharded according to our specification.
 We need to do this for every tensor/layer in the model.

-- `nnx.with_partitioning` will take two arguments, such as the `initializer` (such as [`flax.nnx.initializers.xavier_uniform`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/initializers.html#flax.nnx.initializers.xavier_uniform) and [`flax.nnx.initializers.zeros_init`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/initializers.html#flax.nnx.initializers.zeros_init)) and `sharding` (e.g. `NamedSharding(Mesh, PartitionSpec)` or `NamedSharding(mesh, P('model')` in our case).
+`nnx.with_partitioning` will take two arguments, such as the `initializer` (e.g. [`flax.nnx.initializers.xavier_uniform`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/initializers.html#flax.nnx.initializers.xavier_uniform) and [`flax.nnx.initializers.zeros_init`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/nn/initializers.html#flax.nnx.initializers.zeros_init)), and a sharding tuple (e.g. `(None, 'model')` in our case).
+The sharding tuple describe how to shard a tensor across, for example, the `model` axis or be replicated on other dimensions (which is denoted by `None`).

+For a more detailed discussion of Flax NNX sharding, please refer to [this SPMD guide](https://flax.readthedocs.io/en/latest/guides/flax_gspmd.html).

 ```{code-cell}
 :id: z0p-IHurrB9i